 MPs are ultimately interested in your story – your experience of care at Royal Brompton and your concerns about the planned ending of congenital heart disease services.
 Please write the email in your own style and only include the information you want to.

 Email is the quickest and most direct route to contact Members of Parliament.
-You can write your letter in the body of an email or as an attachment.
+You can find contact details for your MP on the UK Parliament website.

 2. Add an email subject in the header box